shubh7727am/ToDoApp/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install dependencies
-4. Setup acesss token in lib/services/services.dart - refer to the comment near access token variable.
+4. Configure test acesss token in lib/services/services.dart - refer to the comment near access token variable.
 5. Run the app

 Usage